 * born in France.

-In 2018, Solen Mainguené performed her first Mimi in Puccini’s La bohème,Tatyana in Tchaikovsky’s Jewgeni Onegin and Rosalinde debut in Strauß’ Die Fledermaus.
+In 2018, Solen Mainguené performed her first Mimi in Puccini’s La bohème,Tatyana in Tchaikovsky’s Jewgeni Onegin and Rosalinde in Strauß’ Die Fledermaus.
 In 2016, the soprano has sung her first Contessa in Mozart’s Le nozze di Figaro and Grete in Zemlinsky’s Der Traumgörge, followed by her debuts as Violetta in Verdi’s La traviata, Antonia in Offenbach’s Les contesd’Hoffmann and Nedda in Leoncavalli’s I pagliacci in 2017.
 In 2020, she will make her French debut, sing Nedda in Leoncavalli’s I pagliacci.

 At the Innsbruck Festival of Early Music 2014, Solen Mainguené appeared as Silandra in Cesti’s L’Orontea.
 She performed Musetta in Puccini’s La bohème and Micaela in Bizet’s Carmen at Hamburg State Opera, where she also covered Marguerite in Gounod’s Faust.
 In 2015, she made her acclaimed debut as Catherine in Herrmann’s Wuthering Heights at Staatstheater Braunschweig.
 She was a guest at Hannover State Opera, Musiktheater im Revier Gelsenkirchen, at Oper Leipzig, Staatstheater Braunschweig, Stadttheater Aachen.
 During the 2017/2018 and 2018/2019 seasons, she is a member of Theater Freiburg.